stevearrants/style/docs/howtouse.md

 Introduction
 ------------

-I hope you use this guide to  create content that is both easy to understand and meets people where they are.
-Documentation often just talks *at* readers and end-users rather than *to* or *with* them.
-Most writing leaves this audience frustrated by information that is neither actionable nor understandable.
+I hope you use this guide to create content that is both easy to understand and serves the reader.
+There's too much technical documentation that just talks *at* the user rather than *with* them.
+Most writing leaves user frustrated by information that is doesn't give them what they came for.
+Instead of telling them the time, it tells them how to build a clock.

 I wanted to address this and offers several common-sense guidelines about writing for a diverse audience.
-Using this guide is the first step in collaborating with the audience, incorporating their experience and feedback into the process, and communicating in a consistent manner.
+Using this guide can help you have a conversation with your audience.
+Get to know them and incorporate their experience and feedback into the process.
+Always communicate in a consistent and logical way.

-Use this guide as a reference as&ndash;needed.
-Use it when you're wondering whether to capitalize the word *submit*, for instance, or when you're wondering how to create a friendly, informational document.
+Use this guide as a reference.

 If you have a corporate style guide, use that one.
 If you don't have a standard, take the content here and adapt to your needs.

-I structured this guide into descriptively named sections.
 Find the topic you're looking for in the table of contents or search by keyword.
 Use it the way that makes sense to you.

-If you have any suggestions contact me.
+If you have any suggestions [contact me](mailto:sarrants@gmail.com).

 Remember!
 ------------------------------